Autodidac/VisualRecognition/README.md

   - **Macro bar**: Record and Clear manage the captured macro, Play starts/stops playback, Repeat loops playback, and Exit stops playback and closes the app.
 These buttons mirror the global hotkeys **F7** (Record), **F8** (Clear), **F9** (Play), and **F6** (Exit) so you can drive macros while another window is active.
 Recording uses the global keyboard/mouse hooks, so captured events include clicks and keys from outside the app.
 - **Learn Label**: prompt for a label, persist the model to `pixelai_examples.bin` in the working directory, and write timestamped backups next to it as governed by `BackupRetention` in `pixelai.ini`.
 - **Delete Capture**: remove the selected history entry and delete the corresponding `.bin` file if it exists.
+- **Clear preview**: clear the preview pane, capture history, and any saved capture files from the current session.
 - Classification status messages show scores with three-decimal precision for easier comparison between runs.
 - Follow the [bulk data collection guide](docs/BULK_DATA_COLLECTION.md) for recommended steps to capture, organize, label, and save patches for training.